Updated June 2020

 Without grandparents, there wouldn't be anybody to read this website.
 Their sacrifices, in many cases, made it possible for the last adult generation to have a life that by many measures became better than their own.
 Many grandparents have become child care givers, helping their own children by taking care of their children's children.
 Many elderly grew up during a time when hard work, frugal spending, and looking out for others were the values of their time.
 They conscientiously saved their money, paid taxes regularly for social security for decades with the expectation that their Golden Years would be lived in security and peace of mind.

 Now many senior citizens find themselves on fixed incomes, many living alone with little support.
-Yet many of them continue to pay taxes for children of other families that they don't have and worry about the threats to their social security and Medicare even as health issues with their high costs become more and more urgent.
+Yet even today many of our elderly them continue to pay taxes for children of other families that they don't have and worry about the threats to their social security and Medicare even as health issues with their high costs become more and more urgent.
+For anyone under the age of 52 years old, a Social Security trustee report forecasts that by the time they retire, the fund will only be able to pay 76 percent of scheduled payments for retirement "Even before coronavirus, Social Security was staring at a shortfall," The Washington Post (May 25, 2020).
 As a former employee in the administrative offices of Shauna O'Neill, Salt Lake County Aging Services Director back in the early nineties, I witnessed first hand some of the pressing issues faced by the elderly.
 Senior citizens had to cope with crime in Central City, increasing number of housing repairs, lack of physical accessibility, complications with Social Security, and major changes in physical health, and even the death of a spouse.
 I understand the central role that County governments have in providing help to senior citizens.
 I am a firm believer in consolidating and coordinating services to the elderly and the need for tax reform to begin to accommodate senior citizens' special life circumstances.